-The City of Prince George operates five (5) parkades and eight (8) parking lots that have stalls rented out on a month-by-month basis.
-Current monthly rates range from $53.73 to $132.25 plus taxes depending on location and factors like whether lot is covered by a roof or has plug-in charging stations for electric vehicles.
+The City operates five (5) parkades and seven (7) parking lots that have stalls rented out on a month-by-month basis.
+Current monthly rates depend on location and factors like whether lot is covered by a roof or has plug-in charging stations for electric vehicles.

 There are six (6) locations that offer hourly ($1 per hour) or daily ($6 per day) parking on a pay-by-plate basis.
 Parking is free at these locations every day after 5:00pm and all day Saturday, Sunday, and on holidays.